 Depending on the selected filter and grouping, the graph presents the trend in data.
 You can also hover over a point on the graph to view a breakdown of the numbers.

 Below the trend graphs, you’ll discover the Timeline section.
-This section depicts the content published by the selected competitor over the selected time period.
-The items shown in the timeline are determined by the selected filters and grouping on the left-hand side of the page.
+This section depicts the content published by the competitor over the selected period.
+The items shown in the timeline are determined by the selected filters and grouping chosen.
 To change them, you can return to the filters at the top of the page.

 Each item listed in the timeline provides information and links to help you dig deeper.
 With Google Search Ads, the URL brings you to the landing page on the selected competitor’s website.